Sahana2301-Priya/Experiment----6/README.md

 ## Inference :
 1. Impact of Width-to-Length Ratio (W/L) on Current Mirroring:
 When the ratio is maintained at 1:1, both transistors in the mirror circuit have identical W/L ratios.
 This results in an almost perfect mirroring of the reference current ( mA) in the output branch, assuming ideal matching conditions and negligible channel-length modulation effects.

 For the 1:2 ratio (where one transistor has twice the W/L of the other), the expected mirrored current theoretically doubles.
-However, practical non-idealities such as mobility degradation, threshold voltage variations, and drain-induced barrier lowering (DIBL) slightly impact the accuracy of current replication.
+However, practical non-idealities such as mobility degradation, threshold voltage variations,  slightly impact the accuracy of current replication.

 The observed mirrored current for  mA is slightly different from the ideal value due to these second-order effects.
 3. Effect of PMOS and NMOS Current Mirrors:
 PMOS Current Mirror: Exhibits lower output conductance and better mirroring accuracy at higher output resistance due to the lower mobility of holes.
 The matching is affected by variations in threshold voltage () and body effect, which slightly alter the mirrored current.

 NMOS Current Mirror: Demonstrates higher transconductance due to higher electron mobility, making it more sensitive to process variations.
 However, the output impedance is lower, which may result in slight deviations in the expected mirrored current.

 4. Biasing Considerations and Stability:
 The applied gate bias  determines the operating point and ensures that the transistors remain in saturation for effective current mirroring.

 Any mismatch in threshold voltage (Vth) or mobility variations between the transistors affects the mirroring accuracy, leading to minor deviations from theoretical predictions.

 At smaller reference currents (e.g.,  mA for 1:2 ratio), the impact of channel-length modulation becomes more significant, leading to slight variations in the mirrored current.

-5. Overall Performance Comparison:
+6. Overall Performance Comparison:
 1:1 Ratio: Provides better accuracy in current replication due to identical transistor dimensions.

 1:2 Ratio: Offers increased output current, but slight deviations occur due to non-ideal effects such as mobility degradation and process variations.

 ## Conclusion: